Explore current NILOA initiatives and projects along with associated resources and tools.

 How can we design effective assignments that serve as authentic assessments of learning?
 The NILOA Assignment Charrette Toolkit provides support for advancing assignment design conversations within your own unique context.

 Equity & Assessment

-Since the release of NILOA’s 29th Occasional Paper, over 15 faculty, staff, and administrators have authored guest responses which explore and elevate relationships between equity and assessment.
-The conversations have refined the ideas presented in the paper and added various challenges and opportunities to consider.
+Since the release of NILOA’s Equity and Assessment papers, over 15 faculty, staff, and administrators have authored responses which explore and elevate relationships between equity and assessment.
+The conversations have refined ideas and added various challenges and opportunities to consider.

 NILOA, the Council for the Advancement of Standards in Higher Education (CAS), and other interested partners invited case studies around Equity in Assessment to highlight examples to advance culturally responsive assessment.